-This restated Plan document and Summary Plan Description ("SPD") has been established for you under collective bargaining agreements between the International Brotherhood of Electrical Workers Local 6, and the San Francisco Electrical Contractors Association, Inc. It describes your health, group life, disability and other benefits, the requirements for Plan eligibility, claims and appeals procedures, and other important information.
-You must read this SPD carefully to understand your benefits.
-It is effective for the coverage period beginning February 1, 2014.
+Attached is the restated Plan document and Summary Plan Description ("SPD") for the San Francisco Electrical Workers Health & Welfare Plan ("Plan") which has been established for you under collective bargaining agreements between the International Brotherhood of Electrical Workers Local 6 and the San Francisco Electrical Contractors Association, Inc. It describes your health, group life, disability and other benefits, the requirements for Plan eligibility, claims and appeals procedures, and other important information.
+Please read this SPD carefully to understand your benefits.
+It is effective for the Plan year beginning February 1, 2021.

 This document is subject to, and does not modify or interpret, the insurance policies and contracts between the Plan and the Plan's insurers and providers of care.
-Separate booklets describing the benefits under one of the Plan's Health Maintenance Organizations or other insured benefit are available to you free of charge upon request.
+Separate booklets describing the benefits under one of the Plan's Health Maintenance Organizations ("HMOs") or other insured benefit are available to you free of charge upon request.
 The supplemental booklets, which are treated as a part of this Plan, describe benefits, eligibility, claims and review procedures, and other matters.

 You must inform the Plan Office of any change in your address, marital or domestic partnership status and the status of any of your Dependents, and provide any requested information pertinent to the administration of the Plan.
 Failure to do so may result in the loss of benefits or coverage.
 If you must pay for any of your coverage by making monthly payments, be sure you understand the rules regarding Monthly Coverage Payments.
 Failure to follow these rules may cause a loss of eligibility.

-The Plan is administered subject to the terms of the San Francisco Electrical Workers Health & Welfare Trust, and we have the authority and discretion to interpret, construe and apply the Plan's terms, and decide all issues of eligibility and benefits that arise under the Plan.
+The Plan is administered subject to the terms of this Plan document and the San Francisco Electrical Workers Health & Welfare Trust, and we, as the Board of Trustees, have the authority and discretion to interpret, construe and apply the Plan's terms, and decide all issues of eligibility and benefits that arise under the Plan.